stephaneey/azure-apim-extension/overview.md

 is good to associate the release of your backends APIs with their corresponding facade APIs published against the API Gateway.
 On top of the API Management integration, the extension also ships with an API Security Checker that helps validating that all endpoints of an API are well secured, this is of course only applicable to non-public APIs.
 # Release Notes
+## v3
+* Security Groups get created on the fly when creating/updating products
+* APIs can be linked to multiple products Author: Luis Ruiz Pavon
 ## v2.2.0
 * Added the possibility to associate groups to products.
 Author: Luis Ruiz Pavon
 ## v2.1.0